Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 For details about what happens during the domain expiration process and how we may notify you about domain expirations, please see the [Domain Expiration page](https://en.support.wordpress.com/domains/domain-expiration/).
 For information about fees associated with domain registrations, renewals, and redemptions, please refer to the [domain pricing and available TLDs page](https://en.support.wordpress.com/domains/domain-pricing-and-available-tlds/).
 When you register a domain, you’re required to provide complete and accurate registration information, and you must keep this information current.
 In most cases, the contact information you provide as part of the registration process will be used as your administrative contact, technical contact, and billing contact for the domain.
 You can [update your domain contact information](https://wordpress.com/support/update-contact-information/) at any time.
 If the domain contact information differs from your WordPress.com account information, we consider the administrative contact in your [domain contact information](https://wordpress.com/support/update-contact-information/) to be the owner of the domain, with full authority to manage it.

+**Built By WordPress.com Express.** By purchasing Built By WordPress.com Express — where our experts set up your website for you — you have read and understand [these details about the service](https://wordpress.com/support/website-design-service/), including our [content guidelines](https://wordpress.com/support/website-design-service/#content-guidelines) and the fact that the website (including any design, layout, or web development) we produce is provided “as-is.”
+Although we’re setting up a website for you, you remain solely responsible for the content on your site and any materials, information, or other data on your site.
+We do not provide approval or validation of your website or its content by providing our services.

+If we provide you with a refund for your purchase of Built By WordPress.com Express, you may not use the website or its layout, web design, content, or other development we have provided to you, and we reserve the right to delete or revert the website to its previous state.

 ### b.
 WooCommerce
 WooCommerce is an open source, customizable ecommerce platform.
 The Services we offer at WooCommerce.com give you the power to sell your products and services in whatever way your business needs.
 Your use of certain Services offered via WooCommerce.com or [WooCommerce Shipping & Tax](https://docs.woocommerce.com/document/woocommerce-services/), like those related to tax calculation, payment, and shipping, may require Jetpack to function.
 If you enable those features, the Jetpack-specific terms also apply.